Did you know?

 Waiver of liability

-All passengers are required to sign a waiver of liability to participate in a whale shark cruise.
-This will be completed on-board the bus or the boat on the day of your cruise prior to your departure.
+All passengers are required to sign our online waiver of liability to participate in a whale shark cruise.
+This will be sent to you via email for all participants (inlcuding minors) prior to your departure.
 We respect the passenger’s right to decline signing the waiver.
 However, this will result in the passenger not being able to enter the water at any time during the cruise and does not remove the passenger’s obligations stated in our Cancellations and Conditions policy.
+Our online waiver can also be found HERE

 Rockingham Wild Encounters makes a number of sound recommendations to its customers to deal with feeling seasick in the best possible way, which Ningaloo Whale shark Swim wholly endorses and has added to these as follows: